Exciting Drone Law Changes: Night Flight Privileges Are Accessible to all 107 Pilots; Flight over People is Allowed; "Remote ID" is Coming

-Drone Flight Over People.
+Drone Flight Over People Allowed.
 Restrictions on flights over people and moving traffic have been a severe limitation to drone use.
 Under the new rules, the FAA has established 4 categories of drones generally based on weight.
 Each category will have its own allowances and limitations for flight over people and moving traffic.

-Categories 2 and 3 are larger drones that are categorized by the kinetic energy they would have from dropping on someone or something.
+Category 2 and 3 drones are larger drones that are categorized by the kinetic energy they would have from dropping on someone or something.
 They must also have protection from exposed rotating parts and cannot have any safety defects.
 They will require both a "means of compliance" and a "declaration of compliance" acceptable to the FAA.
 It will likely be many months before compliant drone models are available.

 The last category of drones, Category 4, defines a new class of drones that will get airworthiness certificates just as manned aircraft do.
 They will need to be inspected and maintained just as manned aircraft are.
 These will be new drone designs that will be very similar to manned aircraft - but flown remotely.